 And teaching me to respect the religions of others the way she taught me to love my own.

-The way Mom took care for Dad years when he was so sick showed me what to look for in a life partner, and in a few weeks Vickie and I will celebrate forty-three years of marriage.
+The way Mom took care of Dad during the years when he was so sick showed me what to look for in a life partner, and in a few weeks Vickie and I will celebrate forty-six years of marriage.

 In my mind and heart, though, she will always be young, vibrant, beautiful, and a shining example of what a Mother should be.